How to become

 Work

-You could start as a network technician and train with a recognised industry, such as Cisco Certified or CompTIA Network+.
+You could start as a network technician and do an industry recognised certificate on the job, such as Cisco Certified Network Professional (CCNP) or CompTIA Network+.

 More Information